-Despite the high-growth post-recession economy, layoffs are still not uncommon.
-Looking to the future, globalization, automation, and the rapid pace of innovation in areas like AI and robotics could result in regular cycles of corporate reorganizations that lead to job loss.
+As we move into a recession economy, layoffs are becoming more common.
+Looking to the future, globalization, automation, and the rapid pace of innovation in areas like AI and robotics could result in the acceleration of job loss across a variety of industries.
 Companies that manage worker offboarding through initiatives like reskilling programs are better positioned to mitigate the costs, lost productivity, and brand damage often associated with layoffs.